 Open your website dashboard and install a plugin, named Really Simple SSL.
 Install the plugin and activate it, then your website will automatically be redirected to the secure server.

-If you have a simple blogging website then you should use free SSL certificates, but these certificates are not for long term you need to renew after every 90 days.
-For this reason, I suggest you buy a shared web hosting plans, like Hostinger provide lifetime validity SSL certificate that is included with their web hosting plan.
+If you have a simple blogging website then you should use free SSL certificates, but these certificates are not for the long term you need to renew after every 90 days.
+For this reason, I suggest you buy a shared web hosting plan like Hostinger provides a lifetime validity SSL certificate that is included with their web hosting plan.